Non-resident's application for tax at source card, tax card, tax prepayment or tax number (Form 5057) – Instructions

 - District of work: Report all the cities/municipalities in which you are working during your stay in Finland.

 - Name of Finnish provider of work: If you work as a leased employee, fill in the name of the company or person for whom you are working.
 Give their Business ID or personal identity code in the next box on the same line.
 The Business ID must be entered in the form xxxxxxx-x.
-The Business ID of the party commissioning the work can be checked online at ytj.fi.
+Check the Business ID of the Finnish provider of work in the Business Information System (ytj.fi).

 - Employer's Finnish business ID: If you are not a leased employee and you work directly for a Finnish employer in an employment relationship, report the Finnish employer's Business ID.
 The Business ID must be entered in the form xxxxxxx-x.
-The Business ID of an employer can be checked online at ytj.fi.
+Check the Business ID of the Finnish employer in the Business Information System (ytj.fi).

 - Employer's foreign TIN or Business ID: If you work for a foreign employer, give their foreign TIN or Business ID.
 Also report the employer's home country.

 - Employer's representative in Finland: Your foreign employer may have designated a representative in Finland.
 Give the representative's name and personal identity code or Business ID.
-The Business ID can be checked online at ytj.fi.
+Check the Business ID in the Business Information System (ytj.fi).

 If you are in Finland to complete a training period included in your studies in your country of residence, give the name of your education institution and field of study on this line.
 'Field of study' refers to the subject you are studying.